Frank Perdue Net Worth, Biography & Legacy | Perdue Farms Story

 Key Achievements

-By 1952, Frank became the President of Perdue Farms.
-Here’s how he revolutionized the business:
+By 1952, Frank Perdue became President of Perdue Farms.
+Here are some of his notable achievements that transformed the business:

-• Controlled their own feed mills and grain storage facilities
+• Established company-owned feed mills and grain storage to ensure quality control

-• Became the face of Perdue Farms through TV commercials
+• Became the public face of Perdue Farms through television commercials

-His famous slogan, "It takes a tough man to make a tender chicken," became a household phrase.
+• Created the famous slogan, "It takes a tough man to make a tender chicken," which became well known across America

 Frank Perdue Net Worth (Historic Estimate)